napari/napari/docs/plugins/npe2_manifest_specification.md

     image{m,n} Write between m and n layers (inclusive range).
 Must have m<=n.
 ```

-When a type is not present in the list of constraints, that corresponds to a writer that is not compatible with that type.
+When a type is not present in the list of constraints, that corresponds to a
+writer that is not compatible with that type.
 For example, a writer declaring:

 ```
     layer_types=["image+", "points*"]
 ```

-would not be selected when trying to write an `image` and a `vector` layer because the above only works for cases with 0 `vector` layers.
+would not be selected when trying to write an `image` and a `vector` layer
+because the above only works for cases with 0 `vector` layers.

-Note that just because a writer declares compatibility with a layer type does not mean it actually writes that type.
-In the example above, the writer might accept a set of layers containing `image`s and `point`s, but the write command might just ignore the `point` layers.
-The writer must return `None` for unwritten layers.
+Note that just because a writer declares compatibility with a layer type does
+not mean it actually writes that type.
+In the example above, the writer might
+accept a set of layers containing `image`s and `point`s, but the write command
+might just ignore the `point` layers.
+The writer must return `None` for
+unwritten layers.

 ### Calling convention

-Currently, two calling conventions are supported for writers: single-layer and multi-layer writers.
-When at most one layer can be matched by a writer, it must use the single-layer convention.
-Otherwise, the multi-layer convention must be used.
+Currently, two calling conventions are supported for writers: single-layer and
+multi-layer writers.
+When at most one layer can be matched by a writer, it

-###### Compatibility

-The single-layer writer calling convention is compatible with the single-layer hooks like ['napari_write_image'][write-image-hook] and friends.

-The multi-layer writer calling convention is _not_ compatible with [`napari_get_writer`][get-writer-hook] hooks, but it is compatible with the writers returned by those hooks.
+must use the single-layer convention.
+Otherwise, the multi-layer convention
+must be used.

 #### multi-layer writer